 (e) In consultation with ELL transformation and target districts design and implement an accountability system of progressive interventions for the school districts.

 (f) Direct transformation and target school districts on how to expend moneys received under ORS 327.013(1)(c)(A)(ii) (ELL weight) for up to three years, for identified districts that have not met the expected growth in student progress indicators, and the expected benchmarks for student progress indicators.
-The direction on expenditure of moneys for school districts identified as ELL transformation or target districts in 2016 will first apply to monies received by those school districts from the ELL weight on or after July 1, 2020.

 (2) The Department of Education shall identify school districts that are:

 (a) ELL transformation districts that are in need of progressive interventions and technical assistance; and